muhreetay/muhreetay.github.io/README.md

 - Planned a promotional strategy using key performance indicators to attract users and measure the success of the app.

-- Developed a mobile app for Orin's café with features like mobile ordering, transparent pricing, estimated wait times, and a loyalty program.
+- Developed a mobile app for Orin's café with features like mobile ordering, transparent pricing, estimated wait times, and a loyalty program to enhance customer satisfaction and gain a competitive edge.
-- Defined specifications, identified target audience, created mockups, and planned a promotional strategy to enhance customer satisfaction and gain a competitive edge.
+- Defined specifications, identified target audience, created mockups and a promotional strategy.
 - Planned a promotional strategy using marketing concepts to attract users and measure success through key performance indicators.

 ### Marketing Projects